Ebola

 OSHA Standards

-- Personal Protective Equipment (PPE) standards (29 CFR 1910 Subpart I and, in construction, 29 CFR 1926 Subpart E).
-Similar to the BBP standard, the PPE standards require employers to provide and ensure workers use items such as gloves, goggles, and face shields.
-Among OSHA's PPE standards, the Respiratory Protection standards (29 CFR 1910.134 and, in construction, 29 CFR 1926.103) also apply to situations in which workers may be exposed to bioaerosols containing Ebola virus.
+- Personal Protective Equipment (PPE) standards (29 CFR 1910 Subpart I and 29 CFR 1926 Subpart E).
+Similar to the BBP standard, the PPE standards require employers to provide and ensure workers use protective equipment, including items such as gloves, goggles, and face shields, when necessary to protect workers from hazards.

-Depending on the specific work task, setting, and exposure to biological or chemical agents, applicable OSHA requirements may include:
+Depending on the specific work task, setting, and exposure to biological or chemical agents, applicable OSHA regulatory requirements may include:

 Recordkeeping and Reporting Occupational Injuries and Illness (29 CFR 1904) |